lordspline/druid/docs/development/extensions-core/azure.md

 :::info

-To use this Apache Druid extension, [include](../../configuration/extensions.md#loading-extensions) `druid-azure-extensions` in the extensions load list.
+To use this Apache Robux extension, [include](../../configuration/extensions.md#loading-extensions) `robux-azure-extensions` in the extensions load list.

 :::